Our 30 favorite turtleneck sweaters at the movies – Reel

 Diana Ross and Billy Dee Williams in "Mahogany," 1975.

 In "Mahogany", Billy Dee Williams has a very impressive collection of sweaters.
 They come in all textures and colors: pink, but also red, white, purple, navy, brown...
-Although he most often pairs them with leather jackets, he tries a white turtleneck on several occasions. and the gray blazer and unsurprisingly, it’s very successful.
+If he most often matches them with leather jackets, he tries the white turtleneck and gray blazer several times and, unsurprisingly, it's very successful.

-Diana Ross herself makes no mistake, for example when it comes to taking Billy Dee Williams shopping.
-If she strives to open his eyes to materials, style and quality, guess the piece she treasures from her wardrobe?
+Diana Ross herself makes no mistake about it, for example when it comes to taking Billy Dee Williams shopping.
+If she tries to open his eyes to materials, style and quality, guess what piece of her wardrobe she keeps preciously?

 18. The most haute couture: Helmut Berger in “ A Romantic Englishwoman ” (Joseph Losey, 1975)

-We can say thank you to the filmmaker Joseph Losey: among other things, he released “A Citizen Rebels ” (Enzo Castellari, 1974)
+We can thank the filmmaker Joseph Losey: among other things, he released "A Citizen Rebels " (Enzo Castellari, 1974)

-If we had to take only two things from "A Citizen Rebels", it would probably be this little piece of music and this incredible image of Franco Nero below.
+If there were only two things to remember from "A Citizen Rebels," it would probably be this little piece of music and this incredible image of Franco Nero below.

-If the name of this Italian actor doesn't mean anything to you, just note that his career has mainly developed around genre films: westerns for the most part, but also historical, detective and even fantasy films.
-More recently, you may have seen him in “Django Unchained” by Quentin Tarentino or “The Lost City Of Z” by James Gray.
-In 1974, he filmed this strange thriller with Enzo G. Castelleri from the poliziottesco wave .
+If the name of this Italian actor means nothing to you, just note that his career has mainly developed around genre films: westerns for the most part, but also historical, police and even fantasy films.
+More recently, you may have seen him in Quentin Tarentino's "Django Unchained" or James Gray's "The Lost City Of Z".
+In 1974, he shot this strange thriller from the poliziottesco wave with Enzo G. Castelleri.

 franco nero enzo castellari black white turtleneck sweater